Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: EXPIREMENT

 \subsubsection{Robot and Simulation}

 The proposed method was deployed on a DEEP Robotics Lite3 robot with 12 joints.
-The robot uses an Intel RealSense D435i camera on its head to capture raw depth images at 10 Hz.
-The network inference is executed using TensorRT on an onboard Jetson Orin NX, and actions are output at 50 Hz.
-The training and simulation environments are implemented in IsaacGym \cite{makoviychuk2021isaac}.
+The robot uses an Intel RealSense D435i camera mounted on its head to capture raw depth images at 10 Hz.
+The network inference is performed using TensorRT on an onboard Jetson Orin NX, with action output at 50 Hz.
+Training and simulation environments are implemented in IsaacGym \cite{makoviychuk2021isaac}.